awsdocs/amazon-sagemaker-developer-guide/doc_source/using-identity-based-policies.md

    }
    ```

-   For information about creating IAM policies and attaching them to identities, see [Controlling Access Using Policies](http://docs.aws.amazon.com//IAM/latest/UserGuide/access_controlling.html) in the *AWS Identity and Access Management User Guide*\.
+   For information about creating IAM policies and attaching them to identities, see [Controlling Access Using Policies](https://docs.aws.amazon.com//IAM/latest/UserGuide/access_controlling.html) in the *AWS Identity and Access Management User Guide*\.

 1. Create an IAM policy with a `ResourceTag` condition that denies access to the notebook instances used for the first project, and attach that policy to `DevTeam2`\.
-The following is an example of a policy that denies all API calls on any notebook instance that has a tag with a key of `Project` and a value of `B`:
+The following is an example of a policy that denies all API calls on any notebook instance that has a tag with a key of `Project` and a value of `A`:

    ```
    {